 A Yawning Gulf (Above, 1970 x 1650 mm), and (Below, 2000 x 1550mm) are a pair of oil on textile, hand stitched, piecework paintings which mark the beginning of a new direction in my practice - a shift to working in oil on fabric.
-Images of skies and collected stones from the places I have been are the visual resources I used to make these works, painted onto our family’s used domestic fabric scraps, and then stitched onto old family blankets I recall from my childhood at Nan’s place.
+Images of skies seen and stones collected from the places I have been are the visual resources I used to make these works, painted onto our family’s used domestic fabric scraps, and then stitched onto old family blankets I recall from my childhood at Nan’s place.

-Exhibition image at Aotearoa Art Fair 2025.
+Exhibition images at Aotearoa Art Fair 2025, Cass St Gallery 2026.

 Small framed painted textile collage studies, Yesterday & Tomorrow were created as an accompanying body.